-As marijuana use becomes less taboo within our society, we have noticed that an increase number of applicants from all walks of life are who are testing positive for it’s use during a routine life insurance application.
+As marijuana use becomes less taboo within our society, we have noticed an increased number of applicants from all walks of life who are testing positive for its use during a routine life insurance application.

 Sometimes this positive result…

 Comes as a surprise to the applicant because they are not a daily or routine user, while other times, the applicant failed to disclose their use because they either didn’t think about it or because it may have been prescribed to them by a licensed doctor and didn’t feel it was something to be concerned about.

 In either situation…

 What usually happens next is the client wants to know what his or her options are and…